 On January 16, 2019, a new patent was published from Samsung Electronics in the WIPO (World Intellectual Property Office) database for an ‘Electronic device having display’.
-The patent was filed in March 2017 and describes a smartphone with a full front display different holes for the front camera and optical sensors.
+The patent was filed in March 2017 and described a smartphone with a full front display and different holes for the front camera and optical sensors.

 The patented Samsung smartphone has two displays.
 A full-screen (AM) OLED display and a small transparent display that houses the in-display sensors and the front camera.
 Only where the receiver is placed is no display, but it is placed in the glass and not in the bezel, as is the case with the newly introduced Galaxy A8s and the Huawei Nova 4.

 Behind the transparent screen, various optical components are processed, which work with the help of light.
 Think of a proximity sensor, a lighting sensor, and of course, the front camera.
 In addition, an in-display fingerprint scanner is installed.
 Furthermore, the full-screen smartphone is equipped with a metal frame in which the antenna radiators are processed.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 The second screen area has a lower resolution than the main screen.
 Individual recesses can be made for the sensors, but it is also possible that one recess for two sensors is made.
 The two display areas can be activated independently of each other.

 Icons and colors show on a transparent display area